aztfmod/documentation/website/docs/enterprise-scale/landingzones/platform/ignite.md

 ---
-id: level0
+id: elsz-level0
 sidebar_position: 2
 ---

 # Ignite the platform

-Once you have completed the customization of the default templates to your needs, you will use the rover ignite command that will guide you in the generation of the Terraform configuration files and help you gradually deploying the Azure services in the platform landingzones.
+Once you have completed the customization of the default templates to your needs, you will use the rover ignite command that will guide you in the generation of the Terraform configuration files and help you gradually deploying the Azure services in the platform landing zones.
 This tutorial, is showing you how to deploy using the interactive mode from the visual studio code console.

-More scenario will be added in the coming month
+More scenario will be added in the coming months:

 - Deployment from pipelines (Github, Jenkins, Azure Devops, Gitlab)
 - Azure subscription creation automation
-- Azure Subscription Vending Machine (ASVM) to generate application landingzones
+- Azure Subscription Vending Machine (ASVM) to generate application landing zones
 - Deployment of a landingzone accelerator in an application landingzone

 ## Privileges

 :::note
-To deploy the platform landinzones, you need the following privileges
+To deploy the platform landing zones, you need the following privileges

-Azure Active Directory
+Azure Active Directory:

 - Global Administrator

-Azure subscriptions
+Azure subscriptions:

 - Management (owner)
 - Identity (owner)
 - Connectivity (owner)